RobRendell/gTove/README.md

 * Change 5th paint tool: instead of clearing all paint on the map, it deletes only the selected painted figures/lines.
 * The option to clear all paint on a map is now available in the map tap context menu.
 * Add edge snapping and single-pixel bump buttons to the "combine device" interface.
-* Add a map tap menu option on transparent maps to toggle how squares hidden by fog of war are rendered: totally transparent, or as grey squares.
+* Add a map tap menu option on transparent maps to toggle how squares hidden by fog of war are rendered for players: totally transparent, or as grey squares.
+* Try to avoid immediately saving a freshly loaded tabletop.

 ## Plans/TODO

-* Why does a freshly loaded tabletop always want to save?
 * Add support for two-finger drag for rotate instead of two-finger twist?
 Currently used for zoom :(
 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.
 * PDF on Tabletop support